KangHyoMun95/buffer-polygon-shape-gl-map/README.md

 Helpful for mini/medium application.

 ## Contact
-If anything question, please contact via:<br/>
+If you have any question, please contact via:<br/>
 Email: leovthat215@gmail.com<br/>

 ## Donate